irdanish11/devops/aws-associate/Section21/README.md

 * An S3 bucket will have a new file event to lambda function and then the lambda function will process the file and put the metadata into DynamoDB Table or even a Table in RDS Database.

+### 21.9 Lambda Event Source Mapping:
+* Lambda Event Source Mapping is the last category of how Lambda can process events in AWS other were Lambda Synchronous and Asynchronous Invocations.
+* Lambda Event Source Mapping is a way to map an event source to a Lambda function.
+* Lambda Event Source Mapping applies to
+  - Kinesis Data Streams
+  - SQS and SQS FIFO Queue
+  - DynamoDB Streams
+* The common denominator for all event sources is that Lambda need to be pooled from the source.
+* In this case Lambda Function is invoked synchronously.